 Never have all your money in one bank.
-With current negatives in ChexSystems, keep a backup account.
-Second chance banking offers many options for backup checking accounts but keep in mind second chance banks might run a ChexSystems report to open accounts.
+With current negatives on your ChexSystems report, keep a backup account.
+Second chance banking offers many options for backup checking accounts.
+But keep in mind, second chance banks might pull a ChexSystems report to open new accounts.

 Banks that use ChexSystems may also conduct bank sweeps.
 If an account freeze happens to you, request management or someone in the security department with decision making power to release your money immediately.
 There’s really no reason to hold a customer’s funds for 30 days once an account is frozen.